Writers-Instagram/intern-interview-task-kyma/regular/task/technical-writing-task-stekol.md

 ## Create a ClusterRoleBinding
 ClusterRoleBinding grants a user or a group of users the permissions defined in a role.
 It holds a list of subjects (users, groups etc.), and a reference to the role being granted.
-A ClusterRoleBinding grants permissions to all the namespaces of a cluster.
+A ClusterRoleBinding grants permissions to all namespaces of a cluster.

 To bind a ClusterRole to all the namespaces in your cluster, you use a ClusterRoleBinding.